instacart/makara/README.md

   send_to_all :connect, :reconnect, :disconnect, :clear_cache
 ```

-Assuming you don't need to split requests between a master and a slave, you're done.
+Assuming you don't need to split requests between a master and a replica, you're done.
 If you do need to, implement the `needs_master?` method:

 ```ruby
   # within MyAwesomeSqlProxy